Updated by 02.15.2024

 What are we saying we’re thankful for so far?
 Family and friends rank at the top of the list.
-Stephen Price, E-Complish’s president and CEO, noted in our first #MonthofThankfulness post that he is thankful for his family and friends, without whom he “would be crazy and homeless.”
+Stephen Price, E-Complish’s president, and CEO, noted in our first #MonthofThankfulness post that he is thankful for his family and friends, without whom he “would be crazy and homeless”.
 Several days later, he expressed gratitude for his wife of 31 years.
 “Without her, I would not feel whole,” he wrote.
-Bill Pette, director of business development, also posted about being thankful for his “great family and friends,” while Matt Downey, senior developer and designer, noted that he is grateful for his children and wife, whom he said support him “in so many ways.”
+Bill Pette, director of business development, also posted about being thankful for his “great family and friends,” while Matt Downey, senior developer, and designer, noted that he is grateful for his children and wife, whom he said to support him “in so many ways”.

 We would like to invite our customers to share with us what they are grateful for, by Twitter tweet at @EComplish or by posting on our Facebook page.
 Meanwhile, here are a few ways in which companies can give back to the community at holiday time and year-round, without breaking the bank.